Sportsnet 360

-Sportsnet 360 (SN360) is a Canadian discretionary specialty channel owned by Rogers Media.
+Sportsnet 360 (SN360) is a Canadian discretionary specialty channel owned by Rogers Sports & Media.
+The channel primarily broadcasts automated blocks of sports news and highlights, along with live sports coverage as an overflow channel for Sportsnet's national programming.

 The channel was launched in 1994 as the licence-exempt service Sportscope, which featured a display of sports news and scores.
 In 1997, the network was re-launched under Canadian Radio-television and Telecommunications Commission (CRTC) licensing as Headline Sports, adding anchored segments to its rolling sports news programming.
-In 2000, the network gained the ability to air occasional broadcasts of live sporting events, and was re-launched as The Score.
+In 2000, the network gained the ability to air occasional broadcasts of live sporting events, and was re-launched as The Score Television Network.
 In 2012, the network's parent company Score Media announced that it would sell the network to Rogers Communications, which owns the competing Sportsnet family of sports television networks; in 2013, the network was re-branded as Sportsnet 360.

-The channel primarily broadcasts automated blocks of sports news and highlights, along with live sports coverage as an overflow channel for Sportsnet's national programming.
-The channel is also the main Canadian broadcaster of WWE professional wrestling programs, airing WWE Raw, SmackDown, and NXT, along with other ancillary programs.
+Sportsnet 360 is also Rogers' main linear channel for combat sports programming, as Canadian broadcaster of WWE's flagship professional wrestling programs (WWE Raw, SmackDown, and NXT) from the late 2000s to 2024; as well as TNA (Impact!) starting from 2025, and UFC mixed martial arts events in 2013–14 and again since 2024.

 As of 2014, Sportsnet 360 is available in 5.8 million Canadian homes.